jalieven/tutorials/angularjs/template/README.md

 ### From mock template to live application

+#### Serve the app
-* First lets make sure we serve the static application via a web server in stead of file:// protocol (which is problematic in Chrome).
+First lets make sure we serve the static application via a web server in stead of file:// protocol (which is problematic in Chrome).
 Go to the directory where the index.html is:

 ```bash
 python -m SimpleHTTPServer 8000
 ```

+#### Initialize the app
-* Init the application with the "data-ng-app"-directive and show the bi-directional data-binding, a simple "data-ng-repeat" and "data-ng-init" along with a filter.
+Init the application with the "data-ng-app"-directive and show the bi-directional data-binding, a simple "data-ng-repeat" and "data-ng-init" along with a filter.

 Here's the data-model: